edomt/edomt.github.io/_posts/2017-1-8-File-IO-Storage.md

 ##      read_fst("fst_comp100_file.fst") 0.2835336 0.2865808 0.3434378 0.3261273 0.3608169 0.4697726    10
 ```

-Here we see that compression and time-to-load are entirely correlated: non-compressed files are *generally* loaded faster (~0.6 second for non-compressed RDS, ~0.25 second for feather and fst with `compress = 0`), while compressed versions take much longer (~0.93 second for RDS and RDATA in base R).
+Here we see that compression and time-to-load are not entirely correlated: non-compressed files are *generally* loaded faster (~0.6 second for non-compressed RDS, ~0.25 second for feather and fst with `compress = 0`), while compressed versions take longer (~0.93 second for RDS and RDATA in base R).
 However, the fst version with `compress = 100` only took ~0.34 second to load, which is much faster than other compressed files, and not that much longer than the uncompressed solutions!

 Ultimately, the trade-off must be judged by each user for each situation, but I would agree with the idea that *space is generally cheaper than time*: if storing the original CSV file is possible, then storing a smaller binary file alongside should rarely be a problem; and saving significant time on each data import will be much more valuable.

-However, `write_fst` seems to achieve a great balance, by offering flexibility (you can choose your own compression value anywhere between 0 and 100, with a default of 50) but still loading with very compressed files extremely fast.
+Overall, `write_fst` seems to achieve a great balance, by offering flexibility (letting you choose your own compression value anywhere between 0 and 100) but still loading highly-compressed files extremely fast.

 ## Verdict